canonical/vanilla-framework/templates/docs/patterns/contextual-menu.md

 View example of the contextual menu pattern
 </a></div>

+### Overlapping

+A utility class, `.is-overlapping`, can also be used to position the menu over the parent pattern.

+<div class="embedded-example"><a href="/docs/examples/patterns/contextual-menu/overlapping" class="js-example">
+View example of the contextual menu pattern
+</a></div>

 ### Indicator

 If you require a drop-down button with a state indicator then the `p-contextual-menu__toggle` class can be used alongside the `p-icon` and `p-button` components.